wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 id: "implement-openid-google-provider"
 sidebar_label: "Open ID using Google provider"
 ---

-In this document, we discuss the steps to implement Google as Open ID provider.
+Google identity platform is to manage access to your application by providing authentication and authorization services.
+With this you can add identity and restrict access to applications and also protect user accounts.
+Below we discuss the steps to implement Google as Open ID provider.

 ---